Yuego/py3o.template/README.rst

   - Better error reporting for cases when the link is not positionned on its own line.
+  - Better error reporting for cases when an instruction link does not contain the equal sign.

 0.9.11 Dec.
 16 2016
 -------------------